aadhilam/k8-networking-calico-containerlab/containerlab/calico-overlay/README.md

 ### 3. Verify Pod Routing

-> [!NOTE]
-> The outputs in this section will be different in your lab.
-When running the commands given here, replace IP addresses and MAC addresses with values from your environment.
+> **⚠️ Important:** These outputs come from one specific lab build.
+Swap in the IP and MAC addresses from your own environment when you rerun the commands.

 #### 3.1 Verify Pod Routing for Nodes in the Same Subnet